vipulnaik/diet-exercise-health/notes/2021-blood-test-plans.md

-Current list of planned tests.
-I'll target doing them around July 2021 assuming COVID vaccine rollout is a success:
+This page documents the thought process behind deciding on my blood tests, as well as the process of getting them.

+## Test shortlist

+I worked on this test shortlist in January and February 2021.

-Total: LabCorp: $409, Quest Diagnostics: $373, nontrivial but affordable.
+Total cost of tests in shortlist: LabCorp: $409, Quest Diagnostics:
+$373, nontrivial but affordable.

 Past test results at https://github.com/vipulnaik/diet-exercise-health/blob/master/sql/test_results.sql (some of these are referenced without details below, so linking to the SQL file for those interested in checking details).

-## Vitamin D: test the success of supplementation in the last 3 years
+### Vitamin D: test the success of supplementation in the last 3 years

 Test details: https://requestatest.com/vitamin-d-25-hydroxy-testing (LabCorp: $75, Quest Diagnostics: $59)